Nonprogrammable VP Shunt: Information for Children, Teens, and Young Adults

 About your nonprogrammable VP shunt settings

-MedicAlert® jewlery
+Wear MedicAlert® jewlery

-If you ever need to have abdominal surgery, tell the doctor doing the surgery and your neurosurgeon so precautions can be taken.
+If you ever need to have abdominal surgery, tell your neurosurgeon.
+Tell the doctor doing the surgery that you have a nonprogrammable VP shunt.

-Don’t participate in any contact sports (such as football, boxing, and wrestling).
-You can participate in noncontact sports (such as swimming and running).
+Do not play any contact sports (such as football, boxing, and wrestling) with a nonprogrammable VP shunt.
+You can play noncontact sports (such as swimming and running).

 Wear a helmet to lower your risk of head injury, if needed.
 Ask your neurosurgeon for specific guidelines on wearing a helmet.

-Call your healthcare provider if:
+When to call your healthcare provider

-• Vomiting (throwing up) with little or no nausea (feeling like you’re going to throw up)
+• Vomiting (throwing up) with little or no nausea (feeling like you’re going to throw up).

-• Fatigue (feeling unusually tired or weak)
+• Fatigue (feeling unusually tired or weak).

-• Irritability (becoming easily frustrated or annoyed)
+• Irritability (becoming easily frustrated or annoyed).

-• Personality changes (not acting like your normal self)
+• Personality changes (not acting like your normal self).

-• Problems with thinking and memory (such as confusion)
+• Problems with thinking and memory (such as confusion).

-• Trouble with balance or walking
+• Trouble with balance or walking.

-• Trouble waking up or staying awake
+• Trouble waking up or staying awake.

-• Seizures
+• Seizures (uncontrollable shaking).

-• High pitched cry in infants
+• High pitched cry in babies.

-• Trouble eating
+• Trouble eating.

 • Problems seeing, such as: